 If you’re trying to decide which degree to study at university, or which area to major in, it can be quite tricky knowing what you’ll enjoy and be good at, and what will provide quality job opportunities for you once you’re finished your studies.

 One element to consider as you make up your mind is what your personality type is like, and how you think.
-If you’re like many people around the world and one of your strengths is being analytical, you might want to look at going down a suitably analytical career path.
-Read on for four top options to keep in mind.
+If one of your strengths is being analytical, you might want to explore suitably analytical careers.
+Read on for a few options to keep in mind.

-If you’ve always been interested in running your own business one day or in how companies work, grow, innovate etc., you might find being a business analyst a good fit.
-When you work in this role you can have different responsibilities to look after, but usually you’ll be helping CEOS, owners, and other top managers to analyze current issues within their firm and develop solutions.
+Interested in running your own business one day or in how companies work, grow, innovate, etc.?
+Consider a career as a business analyst then!
+When you work in this role, you look after many different responsibilities.
+Though usually, you help CEOS, owners, and other top managers analyze current issues within their firm and develop solutions.

-Other jobs include organizing teams more effectively and, by considering technical information and other data, identifying potential threats, weaknesses and problems, and some smart strategies to combat them.
-You could also spend time on financial forecasting, studying trends, and creating metrics for organizations to track, as well as interpreting key performance indicators (KPIs) to understand the past and present performance of a company, and its likely future results.
+Other jobs include organizing teams more effectively, considering technical information and other data, identifying potential threats, weaknesses and problems, and some smart strategies to combat them.
+You may also spend time on financial forecasting, studying trends, and creating metrics for organizations to track, as well as interpreting key performance indicators (KPIs) to understand the past and present performance of a company, and its likely future results.

-If you’re keen to study a business-related degree such as an AACSB online MBA program, look for modules based around structure and systems, as boosting your skills in this area will really help you as an analyst.
-People in these roles must know how to see how current processes and business systems are structured within an organization, and then re-work them to make them more efficient (or introduce new ones as required).
+If you’re keen to study a business-related degree such as an AACSB online MBA program, look for modules based around structure and systems.
+Boosting your skills in this area will really help you as an analyst.
+People in these roles must know how to see how current processes and business systems are structured within an organization.
+They then re-work them to make them more efficient (or introduce new ones as required).
 Analysts in this area may also perform root-cause analyses to trace the line and order of activities performed by workers, thereby discovering the reasons why a problem occurred.

 Of course, if you’re an analytical person, you’ve probably already had many people tell you to become an engineer.
-Being good at analyzing data is one of the most important aptitudes required by engineers, no matter which specialty they’re in.
+Analyzing data well is one of the most important aptitudes for engineers, no matter what they specialize in.

-If you join this field, you must be able to look at a project and evaluate its current and future needs, and then come up with, or re-design, solutions to suit.
+This field involves looking at a project and evaluating its current and future needs.
+You then come up with, or re-design, solutions to suit.
 This could cover anything from electrical systems, medical devices, and artificial body parts, through to computer chips, bridges, roads, and engines.

-Engineers have to be adept at analyzing huge amounts of information and identifying potential problems before they happen (as you can imagine, missing issues can cause life or death situations, not to mention financial disasters), and then they need to troubleshoot complications or concerns, work out the root cause of problems, create and test prototypes, and evaluate the results of testing.
+Engineers have to be adept at analyzing huge amounts of information and identifying potential problems before they happen.
+Then, they need to troubleshoot complications or concerns, work out the root cause of problems, create and test prototypes, and evaluate the results of testing.

-Forensic accountants also have to be analytical thinkers to be successful in their jobs.
-If you’ve always been good with numbers, remembering facts and figures, interpreting and analyzing information, and paying attention to details, then this could be the perfect career path for you.
-Note, too, that forensic accountants are particularly in demand at the moment because there is such a huge (and growing) focus on economic crime and its impacts.
+Forensic accountants also have to be analytical thinkers to be successful in their careers.
+Have you always been good with numbers, remembering facts and figures, interpreting and analyzing information, and paying attention to details?
+Then this could be the perfect career path for you.
+Note, too, that forensic accountants are particularly in demand at the moment.
+There is such a huge (and growing) focus on economic crime and its impacts.
 This demand isn’t likely to slow down anytime soon.

 Lastly, analytical people also tend to shine in logistic manager roles.
 These positions involve working with hundreds, thousands, or even millions of products or parts, and all the data that goes along with them.
 The inventory must be appropriately moved, stored, tracked, transferred, and otherwise distributed on a large scale.

-These types of managers are tasked with ensuring company supply chains are running as efficiently and effectively as possible, day in and day out, and they require the use of skills such as planning, problem solving, and an attention to detail.
-Logistics staff members also need to be able to absorb large amounts of information at a time, and keep developing innovative new methods to have goods delivered for the lowest possible price and on-time, every time.
+These types of managers ensure company supply chains are running as efficiently and effectively as possible.
+They require skills such as planning, problem-solving, and attention to detail.
+Logistics staff members also need to be able to absorb large amounts of information at a time.
+They develop innovative new methods to have goods delivered for the lowest possible price and on-time, every time.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!